 Offbeat places in Andaman are abundant and each one seems to be better than the other.
 The islands hold a treasure of the not so popular yet pristine locales that’ll leave you in awe.

 Incorporating the offbeat places in Andaman to your travel plan opens a gateway to the many available interesting and adventurous activities.
-This includes a boat ride in the mangrove creek, an encounter with the local tribes, visit a mud volcano, or simply gazing at the brilliant sunset from uninhabited beaches.
+This includes a boat ride in the mangrove creek, an encounter with the local tribes, visiting a mud volcano, or simply gazing at the brilliant sunset from uninhabited beaches.

 If you are a traveler looking forward to exploring places beyond the ordinary, I am here to help you with your quest.
 My current blog will help you uncover the hidden gems of Andaman and make your holiday unique.
 Also, worth remembering in the future.